RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 - Steady refinement phase (200k-500k timesteps)
 - Stable performance plateau (500k+ timesteps)

-Gradient magnitudes reached over 7 in later training stages (750k timesteps and beyong), causing the training loss to swing accross the optimal solution, suggesting a potential benefit from gradient clipping to 5, for extended training.
+Gradient magnitudes reached over 7 in later training stages (750k timesteps and beyond), causing the training loss to swing accross the optimal solution, suggesting a potential benefit from gradient clipping to 5, for extended training.

 n.b.
 The standard deviations plotted and recorded in the table correspond to half a standard deviation, aligned with the evaluation method from Fujimoto, et al (2018).